hiimjustin000/MoreIcons/README.md

 # More Icons
-A mod that adds more icon slots.
+A mod that loads custom icons.

 ## Adding Icons
 To add a custom icon, you need an icon spritesheet (.plist) and an icon atlas (.png).